TALHAA23/intelligent-react-components/docs/ButtonModel.md

 - **`mutation`:** The `mutation` field is an array of objects.
 Each object represents a mutation operation and includes an `id` field.
 The `prompt` might refer to these mutations using an `&` prefix followed by the `id` of the mutation.
 In the generated code, access the mutation using `args.[mutationId]`.
 Ensure that any needed parameters are passed correctly.
 The `returnFormat` indicates how the updated value should be used.

-- **`callbacks`:** The `callbacks` field contains independent and dependent callbacks, each having a `callback` field indicating the function to be called.
-The generated function must access these using the `args` object.
-The key for accessing each callback in the `args` object depends on the callback's structure:
+- **`callbacks`:** The `callbacks` field contains independent and dependent callbacks.
+To call any callback function, use the name provided in the `callback` field of each callback object.
+Access these callbacks through the `args` object as follows:

-  - **Independent callbacks:** Use the name of the callback function.
-For example, if a callback function is defined as `myIndependentCallback`, access it as `args.myIndependentCallback`.
-  - **Dependent callbacks:** The callback function might not have a name.
-The index is used as part of the key to prevent collisions.
-For example, the first dependent callback might be accessed as `args.dependent0`, the second as `args.dependent1`, and so on.
-The `callGuide` and `parametersGuide` fields within the callback object provide details on how and where to call the callback.
-Independent callbacks also have `callGuide` information to specify their usage.
+  - For all callbacks (both independent and dependent), use the exact string value found in the `callback` field as the key to access the function from the `args` object.
+For example, if a callback has `callback: "processData"`, you should call it as `args.processData()`.
+  - The `callGuide` field provides information about when to call the callback.
+  - For dependent callbacks, the `parametersGuide` array provides details about what parameters to pass to the callback function, with each array element corresponding to a parameter in the same order.

 ## Database Interaction Keywords